Oussama1403/Encipherr/README.md

 python3 flask_app.py
 ```
 ## CHANGELOG
-Read the latest notable changes made to a Encipherr.[here](CHANGELOG.md)
+Read the latest notable changes made to a Encipherr [here](CHANGELOG.md)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.